nvllsvm/zepusu/README.rst

 * Publish messages.
 * Subscribe to all messages or filter by one or more topics.
-* Exits after receiving a single message or subscribed indefinitely.
+* Exit after receiving a single message or consume indefinitely.
 * Built with scripting in mind.